-Funding: Montie recently received a USC ASPIRE II grant in the amount of $99,619 to use passive and active acoustics to study fish spawning aggregations and how boat noise may impact these aggregations, as well as a subaward from the SC Aquarium in the amount of $265,883 to study human-made noise in Charleston Harbor and how it may affect the acoustic communication of marine organisms including bottlenose dolphins.
+Funding: Montie recently received a USC ASPIRE II grant ("Building a USC Interdisciplinary Team to Study the Impacts of Anthropogenic Noise on the Behavior of Marine Organisms") in the amount of $99,619 to use passive and active acoustics to study fish spawning aggregations and how boat noise may impact these aggregations, as well as a subaward from the SC Aquarium in the amount of $265,883 to study human-made noise in Charleston Harbor and how it may affect the acoustic communication of marine organisms including bottlenose dolphins.

 Click download PDF of Research Focus on Dr. Eric Montie